 For another addition & subtraction game, check out Osmo’s Math Wizard and the Magical Workshop!

-Pretend you’re a computer and your child is the programmer.
+- Directional Cards: This is one of the best screen-free coding games for kids.
+In this STEM game, you pretend to be a computer and your child is the programmer.
 Your child needs to ensure you reach a specific place in the room just by displaying directional cards!

 For digital-physical coding games, shop Osmo’s Coding Starter Kit.